3cqs-coder/SymBot/docs/readme.txt

 		- For quick set up, create a free account at https://cloud.mongodb.com and copy the URL given into the app config.
 It begins with something like: mongodb+srv://
 		- For better security running your own local database is recommended

 	- "signals" contains a section to use signals with SymBot.
-3CQS signals is there by default.
-Just paste your 3CQS API key there.
-If you don't have one, create an account at https://www.3CQS.com to get one.
+There is a 3CQS signals section by default.
+If have an API key just copy it there or create an account at https://www.3CQS.com to get one.

 * bot.json

-	- This contains all the settings for your bot and exchange information.
+	- This contains all default settings for your bot and exchange information.
 For test purposes, always leave "sandBox" set to true.
 	- Valid exchanges include binance, binanceus, coinbase, and many others.
 SymBot uses the ccxt library so if the exchange is supported, you should be able to connect to it